 Attention deficiency can affect a kid’s capacity to learn through vicarious learning.
 To learn by noticing other people, the child will need to respond to different stimuli at the same time and sustain attention for a long period of time.

-e) Other learning materials related to the lesson such as visual displays of traffic lights
+- Other learning materials related to the lesson, such as visual displays of traffic lights

 Examples of vicarious reinforcement at home or in an everyday environment include:

-- Handing out gold stars to a child that turns in his/her homework on time.
+- Handing out gold stars to a child who turns in their homework on time.
 Timing and observation are essential for the child with autism to associate the given reward with finishing his/her homework on time.

-- Cheering, high-fiving, and telling a child, “Great job!” when he/she imitates you in putting away the dishes while a sibling with autism is listening.
-The ability to imitate, which is a critical part of learning, is significantly diminished in children with autism.
+- Cheering, high-fiving, and telling a child, “Great job!” when they imitate you in putting away the dishes while a sibling with autism is listening.
+The ability to imitate, a critical part of learning, is significantly diminished in children with autism.
 Reinforcing imitation in a group can help teach the youngster to imitate desirable actions and responses of peers.

 Let the child know what is coming next.
-A kid with autism can easily be frustrated or lose general interest when an event doesn’t go the way they expected.
+A kid with autism can easily be frustrated or lose general interest when an event doesn’t go as expected or there’s a change in their routine.
 One way to successfully incorporate vicarious reinforcement is by telling them what will happen next.

 In his Bobo doll study, Bandura showed that children would imitate a vicious and violent activities’ grown-up model.
 In the test, youngsters watched a film in which a grown-up repeatedly beat up an inflatable doll.
 After the film, kids were permitted to play with a real-life Bobo doll like the one in the film.

-Kids were found to mimic the grown-up’s violent activities when he received no consequences or was rewarded for aggressive behavior.
-Kids who saw film cuts in which the grown-up was rebuffed for this forceful conduct were less likely to mimic the practices later on.
+Kids were found to mimic the grown-up’s violent activities when they received no consequences or were rewarded for aggressive behavior.
+Kids who saw film cuts in which the grown-up was rebuffed for this forceful conduct were less likely to mimic the practices later.

-Psychologist B. F. Skinner, on the other hand, believed that classical conditioning is restricted to existing practices that are reflexively evoked, and it doesn’t represent new practices, for example, riding a bicycle.
+Psychologist B. F. Skinner, on the other hand, believed that classical conditioning is restricted to existing practices that are reflexively evoked and don’t represent new practices, for example, riding a bicycle.
 He proposed a hypothesis about how such practices occur.

 Skinner accepted that behavior is shaped by the results a person gets for their behavior.
-His thought that learning is the string of effects behaviors that depend on the law of effect, which was first suggested by Edward Thorndike, a psycologist.
+His thought was that learning is the string of effects behaviors that depend on the law of effect, which was first suggested by Edward Thorndike, a psychologist.

 As per the law, behavior followed by satisfying consequences is more likely to be repeated.
 If one accomplishes something that achieves an ideal outcome, they are bound to do it once more for self-accomplishment.
 Actions that lead to less desirable outcomes are less likely to be modeled.

-Human learning and behavior are largely shaped by observing what happens to other people.
-Vicarious reinforcement is teaching imitation of positive behavior by rewarding an exemplary model in the target observer’s presence.
+Human learning and behavior are largely shaped by observing what happens to others.
+Vicarious reinforcement teaches imitation of positive behavior by rewarding an exemplary model in the target observer’s presence.

 Improvements in understanding and managing ASD in the coming years will be driven by more specific studies in the cognitive neural mechanisms that affect interaction from the observation of reinforcement or punishment as it happens to others.